drejcreative/webpack-4-setup/README.md

 ## Development server
-Run `npm dev` for a dev server.
+Run `npm run dev` for a dev server.
 It will automatically open your default browser and show the app.
 It has live reload integrated.

 ## Build
-Run `npm prod` to build the project.
+Run `npm run prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Files are minified and ready for production.